top of page

 the Need

 Meeting daily needs is not easy for the Wambra people.
 In remote villages located in the high mountains of Asia, far from the conveniences of modernization or even healthcare facilities, families work as subsistence farmers, growing rice, maize, and millet.
 Few adults can read or write, having dropped out of local schools taught in a language they do not understand.
 This experience is repeated by their children, leaving most of the population disadvantaged.
 Some Wambra people living in urban areas began attending church out of curiosity.
-After experiencing the hope and freedom they found in Jesus, the new believers asked OneBook’s national partner organization in Asia to help them translate Scripture into their mother-tongue language for all Wambra speakers so they can better understand the message and grow in their faith.
-Now, the Old Testament translation is in progress.
+After experiencing the hope and freedom they found in Jesus, the new believers asked OneBook’s national partner organization in Asia to help them translate the full Bible into their mother-tongue language for all Wambra speakers so they can better understand the message and grow in their faith.
+The Old Testament translation is in now progress.

 The Project